 Additionally, the FAQ addresses the process for physician and non-physician practitioners to initiate temporary Medicare billing privileges, including through an enrollment hotline, licensure, revalidation, and more.

-States Currently Approved for 1135 Medicaid Waivers CMS has approved a number of 1135 Medicaid Waivers in recent days, offering states new flexibility to focus their resources on combating the outbreak and providing the best possible care to their Medicaid beneficiaries.
+States Currently Approved for 1135 Medicaid Waivers CMS has approved 1135 Medicaid Waivers, offering all states and the District of Columbia new flexibility to focus their resources on combating the outbreak and providing the best possible care to their Medicaid beneficiaries.